 Your grade level will be determined at the beginning of each school year.
 Credits toward graduation will be compiled no later than the beginning of each school year.
 Notification of student deficiency will occur at the end of each school year.

-Freshman 0 - 3.5 credits Sophomore 4 - 9.5 credits Senior 16 + credits
+Freshman 0 - 3.5 credits

+Sophomore 4 - 9.5 credits

-ACADEMIC LETTERS AND ACADEMIC CERTIFICATES
+Senior 10 - 15.5 credits

+Senior 16 + credits

+1.7 Academic Letters and Academic Certificates

 9TH Grade - Must have a cumulative GPA of at least a 4.0 after 1 semester at the high school.

 10th Grade - Must have at least a cumulative GPA of 3.7 after 3 semesters at the high school.

 11th Grade - Must have at least a cumulative GPA of 3.7 after 5 semesters at the high school.

 12th Grade - Must have at least a cumulative GPA of 3.5 after 7 semesters at the high school.